unused/ruby-ftw/slides.md

 If you are into web development you should definitely browse through the guides of the Ruby on Rails framework which is the basis of websites like GitHub, GitLab and Shopify.

+It is a collection of many packages that provides so much awesome Ruby code and it also offers great ways to build web applications.
 -->

 # Run RuboCop\footnote{https://rubocop.org/}